On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 3. Project complexity

 Larger events and detailed vision may call for a larger crew and more than one camera on-site.
 The more equipment and staff used for the project, the higher the fee.
 Some professional videographers set a rate after determining what they need to produce the video through all stages.
-The rate may cover hours taken to complete the project.
+The rate may cover the hours taken to complete the project.

 For instance, most videographers in Dubai have the following rates for an average event based on project complexity.